CHAPTER THIRTY-THREE—LEADS

 “That’s the town he was from,” Eve said.
 “I imagine he still has family in the area that would have wanted to know.”

 “Either one, I guess,” Eve said.
 “Letting relatives know while staying off the grid.”
 She breathed an incredulous exhale, pressing a hand to her forehead and straightening up to pace.
 “Three years?
 He’s been dead for three years?
-So then is it really Michael pulling the strings?”
+No mention of his spouse either, so she must be gone too…So then is it really Michael pulling the strings?”

-“I am looking for Henry,” Sesame said.
+“I am looking for Alice,” Sesame said.

 Eve halted her pacing and turned to look at the computer.

-But it was him.
+But it was her.

 Eve was silent for a long, intense moment.
 Finally, she tugged her cellphone from the pocket of her slacks.